cs1302uga/cs1302-ce05/README.md

 ## Course-Specific Learning Outcomes

-* **LO3.a:** Create and update source code that adheres to established style guidelines.
+* **LO2.b:** (Partial) Define, throw, and propagate exceptions appropriately in a software solution.
+* **LO3.b:** Create class, interface, method, and inline documentation that satisfies a set of requirements.
+* **LO3.c:** Generate user-facing API documentation for a software solution.

 ## Questions